VergeGroup/swift-verge/README.md

 > ✅
 > This method is quite optimized the performance If you create a Derived object that computes a new shape value that using multiple values from the state.
-> Specified derived value from the derive closure
+> Derived object drops not changed input value with the specified derived value from the derive closure.

 Derived is an object (reference type).
 It provides a latest value from a store.
 This supports getting the value ad-hoc or subscribing the value updating.